By Rob Merlino

 Category Details

-Founder (Plural if multiple) Aaron Krause
+Founder Aaron Krause

-Product Type Scrub
+Product Type Smiling sponge scrub

 Funding (Pre-Shark Tank) Self Funded

-Founder Aaron Krause demonstrated how the scrub works on grease and how little effort it requires, from rubbing it on utensils to showing how easy it is to clean by just dipping it in water.
+Founder Aaron Krause demonstrated how the scrub works on grease and how little effort it requires, from rubbing it on utensils to showing how easy it is to clean by simply dipping it in water.

 He made sure to show how his product changes texture, becoming hard or soft based on the water temperature.
+After a very “infomercial-like” pitch, Aaron faced the Sharks in what soon became a feeding frenzy!

-What Makes Scrub Daddy Unique?
+What Makes Scrub Daddy Sponge Unique?

 Did Scrub Daddy Get a Deal on Shark Tank?